zodac/folding-stats/README.md

     - This is where all logging
       for [SecurityInterceptor.java](./folding-stats-rest/src/main/java/me/zodac/folding/rest/interceptor/SecurityInterceptor.java)
       is written, detailing login attempts or access requests to WRITE operations.
 This is not printed to the console.
+- sql.log
+    - This is used to log all SQL queries made to the DB

 These can be accessed and viewed by: